Horgix/packer-builder-defaultconf/README.md

 # Packer Builder - DefaultConf

+**This repository is no longer updated in any way since it was just a quick demo for myself**

-This repository intends to be used as a demo for a question / feature request to Packer.
+This repository intends to be used as a demo for a question I asked myself about default configuration values for Packer plugins.

 The main question is: **How to properly assign defaults to some configurations fields of a Packer Builder?**.
 This can, of course, probably be applied to